 Two-thirds of the resources allocated to the Rio 2016 Games were invested in urban infrastructure for the city.
 There was extensive construction including a new subway line taking the trains to Barra da Tijuca area where the Olympic Park is located, a tramway connecting the whole of downtown Rio to the port and regional airport, and express lanes for buses (BRT System) which interconnected the competition venues.
 Long after the 2016 Olympics concluded, the City of Rio continues to experience the impact of this global event.

 Leading Cities’ Team Coordinator: Stefan Habergritz

 Stefan Habergritz is native of Rio de Janeiro and a business developer in the sectors of digital media and business travel consulting.

 He manages a corporate travel business that for over 10 years advises and assists companies, official foreign representatives and individuals in national and international business missions coming to or from Rio de Janeiro.

-Graduated in Marketing, has also has over 15 years experience in the digital media industry in Rio de Janeiro.
-He worked coordinating the digital department in companies as O DIA (one of the major newspapers in Rio), Portal iG (one of the largest internet portals in Brazil), and the dutch Zoomin.tv, building relationships with major companies in the government and private sectors.
+Graduating from Universidad Estacio de Sà with a degree in Marketing, Mr. Habergritz also has over 15 years experience in the digital media industry in Rio de Janeiro.
+He worked coordinating the digital department in companies such as O DIA (one of the major newspapers in Rio), Portal iG (one of the largest internet portals in Brazil), and the dutch Zoomin.tv, building relationships with major companies in the government and private sectors.